wormhole-foundation/example-nativeswap-usdc/README.md

 - User generates quote from front-end for native-to-native swap.
 - User calls the smart contract with its quote on chain A.
-- Smart contract on chain A executes swap from native A to UST.
-If the swap succeeds, the smart contract will execute a Token Bridge transfer of UST with encoded swap parameters for chain B.
+- Smart contract on chain A executes swap from native A to USDC.
+If the swap succeeds, the smart contract will burn the USDC on the source chain, and generate a wormhole message with target-chain swap information.
-- Guardians sign the Token Bridge transfer.
+- Guardian's sign the wormhole message.
+- Circle generates an attestation for a depositToBurn message.
-- The relayer reads the signed VAA and calls the smart contract with the VAA as its only argument.
+- The relayer reads the signed VAA and calls the smart contract with the VAA, the Circle attestation, and Circle depositToBurn message.
-- Smart contract on chain B completes the UST transfer and decodes the swap parameters from the Wormhole message payload.
+- Smart contract on chain B completes the USDC mint and decodes the swap parameters from the Wormhole message payload.
-- Smart contract on chain B executes swap from UST to native B. If the swap succeeds, the smart contract will send native B to user.
-Otherwise, it will send UST to user.
+- Smart contract on chain B executes swap from USDC to native B. If the swap succeeds, the smart contract will send native B to user.
+Otherwise, it will send USDC to user.

 The Wormhole message payload for swap parameters are all encoded and decoded on-chain.

-We also wrote a front-end UI using a custom class (UniswapToUniswapExecutor) to perform the quotes for "Exact In" (swapping from an exact amount of native A to an estimated amount of native B) and "Exact Out" (swapping from an estimated amount of native A to an exact amount of native B) swaps and execute these swaps based on this quote.
+We also wrote a front-end UI using a custom class (UniswapToUniswapExecutor) to perform the quotes for "Exact In" (swapping from an exact amount of native A to an estimated amount of native B) swaps and execute these swaps based on this quote.
 This library uses the ABIs of our example smart contracts to execute the swap transactions.

 ### What's next?